 NERA conducted direct marketing with potential bidding companies through an email distribution list and phone calls.
 The list of contacts was developed from existing contact lists and from participants that registered for information on the BGS Auction website.
-NERA also advertised the bidding opportunity by running four ads in Platts publications, two in Megawatt Daily on November 17, 2020 and December 3, 2020 and two in Energy Trader on November 19, 2020 and December 1, 2020.
+NERA also advertised the bidding opportunity by running four ads in Platts publications, two in Megawatt Daily on November 16, 2021 and November 11, 2021 and two in Energy Trader on November 18, 2021 and December 2, 2021.

-The Auction Manager consulted with processing periods. h Bates White during each of the Appl ication processing periods:
+The Auction Manager consulted with Bates White during each of the Application processing periods.